 The land finally transferred to the Brown family on June 28, 1847 when Albert Brown (Avery’s brother) bought from William H. Lee the “Sawmill Pasture” for 128 dollars.
 So, after 1847, Avery’s mill apparently was seated on his brother Albert’s farm property.
 Avery and Albert had a property disagreement: a land record in 1856 shows that Avery had a claim of $600 against Albert and asked the court to attach several pieces of Albert’s property to the claim (Albert also had other property and debt troubles and he was declared insolvent in 1857).

 The old mill apparently stopped operating in 1877 since that was the last year Avery paid tax on it, and Avery died a few years later in 1885 at the age of 80.
 His estate was insolvent due to monies still owed to John Myers’ heirs.
 Avery’s cousin William Leeds Main added to his considerable land holdings in Ledyard by purchasing Avery’s property (and debt) from the estate for one dollar.

-Traces of the sawmill pond are still there today a few hundred yards upstream from Sawmill Park – it is a shallow filled-in pond on Lee’s brook with the remains of the stone and earth dam easily found and a stone foundation that may mark the location of the 18th and 19th century mills.
+Traces of the sawmill pond are still there today a few hundred yards upstream from Sawmill Park – it's a shallow boggy pond on Lee’s Brook with the remains of the stone and earth dam easily found and a stone foundation that may mark the location of the 18th and 19th century mills.